 The Division this filing season will take the time necessary to review and verify the information on all tax returns to make sure that the right refund goes to the right person.

-Tax preparers and taxpayers can help in the fight against fraud by filing electronically and using direct deposit, which is the most secure
+Tax preparers and taxpayers can help in the fight against fraud by filing electronically and using direct deposit, which is the most secure and effective way to receive a refund.

 Some federal refunds delayed